-- Starting in in our next fiscal year, our library will assure that any new or renewed contracts for web services or information resources will require support for HTTPS by the end of that year.
+2. Starting in 2016, our library will assure that any new or renewed contracts for web services or information resources will require support for HTTPS by the end of 2016.

 The Pledge for Service Providers (Publishers and Vendors):

-- All web services that we (the signatories) offer to libraries will default to HTTPS within a year of our endorsement of the pledge.
+2. All web services that we (the signatories) offer to libraries will default to HTTPS by the end of 2016.